Sale not ready to pitch for Red Sox in Game 5 of ALCS

 "He's feeling better compared to yesterday, but physically he's not there yet," Cora said before Game 4.
 "So I think if necessary he'll pitch Game 6.
 He feels that he'll be ready for that one.
 And we'll go from there."

-The Red Sox took a 2-1 lead in the best-of-seven series into Wednesday night's game.
+The Red Sox got an 8-6 win in Game 4 on Wednesday night to take a 3-1 lead in the best-of-seven series.
 Game 6, if necessary, would be Saturday night in Boston.

 Dave Dombrowski, the team's president of baseball operations, said Sale told him that "he's fine and he'll be ready to go on Saturday."